matthewgream/libiotdata/README.md

 quality, temperature, pressure, humidity, wind speed, direction and gust, rain rate and drop size, solar irradiance and UV index, plus 8 flag bits — fits in 16 bytes.
-A full-featured packet adding air quality, cloud cover, radiation, position, and timestamp fits in 32 bytes.
+A full-featured packet adding air quality, cloud cover, radiation CPM and dose, position latitude and longitude, and timestamp fits in 32 bytes.

 The protocol is designed for transmit-only devices.
 There is no negotiation, handshake, or acknowledgement at this layer.
 A sensor